appdotnet/api-spec/content/reference/authentication/flows/web.md

 This is the easiest way to get an access token—we recommend it to most users of the API.
 If you're writing an app on a server using a language like  Ruby, Python, PHP, Java, etc. you should use this flow.

-**You must keep your client_secret confidential**.
+**You must keep your `client_secret` confidential**.
 That means that you may not include it in the source code or binary of an application that you ship to end-users, even in obscured form.

+Your `redirect_uri` must be registered with App.net before you can use it.

 1. Direct the user that you want to authenticate to this URL: